-It’s always a good idea to carry your Epipen (assuming you are allergic to nuts) around with you, especially when travelling to new places.
+It’s always a good idea to carry your EpiPen (assuming you are allergic to nuts) around with you, especially when traveling to new places.

 You never know what they mix in with their food so it’s important to communicate with your server on your dietary and allergy restrictions.

 I always have an emergency pack of antihistamines with me just in case I come into contact with something that may cause me to have a reaction.

 Also, if you start getting itchy on the airplane, your options are limited in terms of dealing with it.
 So something like Reactine or Benadryl can help until you get off the plane or make a pit stop.